tvkravtsova/quora_duplicate_question_detection/README.md

 ## How to Use Model

 ### **BERT (fine-tuned) Model Download**
 The best performing model is saved in `models/bert-duplicate-classifier.zip`.
-Since the file is too large for GitHub, you can download it from Google Drive: [Click here to download the model](https://drive.google.com/uc?export=download&id=1crHDbGIzca4zfQtcvbOKTwUL2POVevPA)
+Since the file is too large for GitHub, you can download it from Google Drive: [download the model](https://drive.google.com/uc?export=download&id=1crHDbGIzca4zfQtcvbOKTwUL2POVevPA)

 After downloading, simply extract the `.zip` file into the `models/` directory.